Avoid costly ambulance transport

-If you need immediate medical attention and an ambulance is the only transport available, the last thing you want to worry about is the cost.
+If you need immediate medical attention and an ambulance is the only transport suitable for your condition, the last thing you want to worry about is the cost.
 With Medibank ambulance insurance, you're covered Australia wide.

 Ambulance cover is not available to residents of these states as they are covered by state schemes.

 NSW & ACT